 Since my family doesn’t like a lot of heat, I remove all the seeds and ribs from the jalapeno before chopping.

 Salsa: There are lots of delicious salsas on the market.
 Choose your family’s favorite, or be bold and try a new flavor.
-Different types of salsa will add different, subtle layers of flavor to your Mexican chicken soup recipe.
+Different types of salsa will add different, subtle layers of flavor to your soup.
 This one is my favorite in this soup.

 Paprika: We love the flavor of smoked paprika in this dish.
 You can substitute mild paprika plus a dash of smoke flavor if that’s what you have on hand.
 Feeling bold?
 Try a dash of hot paprika!
 Remember, paprika should be stored in the fridge for the longest shelf life.